alcibiades13/Personal-development/learning/notes.md

  - FUCK THE RULES - *RESPONSIBLY*
  - Robots don't have imagination and curiousity.
 They don't have heart.
  - We need to keep our heart, step away from twitter, not just look at the rules

+## Lo-Dash and JavaScript Performance Optimizations - John-David Dalton

+- Put correctness before performance
+- **matches** function - you pass in an object - it creates a funcion that will compare whatever object it's given with original object

+## Webpack Tutorial - Replace Gulp/Grunt plugins with a single tool

+- Back in the day, Require.js came out.
+Few years ago Browserify came out and started winning.
+And then Webpack is now battling with browserify.
+If you're into React, I would definitely pick webpack.
+It's more featureful.

+- Use the entry point to start the requiring (dependency) path.
+(Usually it's called index.js or scripts .js)